48 Hours in Guerneville, California

 And of course, there are also many, many options when you’re ready for dinner.

-Boon Eat + Drink features seasonal menus using local ingredients, as crafted by chef and owner Christa Luedtke (she also owns the Big Bottom Market next door and Boon Hotel + Spa).
+Boon Eat + Drink features seasonal menus using local ingredients, as crafted by chef and owner Christa Luedtke (she also help found the Big Bottom Market next door and owns Boon Hotel + Spa).
 The restaurant is sleek and urban-chic, with just 24 seats and a mural of dogs catching Frisbees, in honor of “Boon,” Luedtke’s rescue pup.

 If you’d prefer Italian comfort food, try the fresh, farm-to-table pasta, salads, pizza, and more at Betty Spaghetti.
 At this casual, family-friendly eatery, most of the items are made in house, like the marinara sauce and the spicy sausages.